 The Chief Risk Officer reports to the Managing Director and CEO and the Risk Management Committee of the Board oversees the functioning of the Department.
-The Department has four separate teams for Credit Risk, Market Risk (including Treasury Mid Office), Enterprise and

-Operational Risk and Enterprise Governance Risk and Compliance (EGRC) and the head of each team reports to the Chief Risk Officer.
+The Department hasseparate teams for individual components of risk i.e. Credit Risk, Market Risk (including Treasury Mid Office), Operational Risk, Enterprise Risk, Risk Analytics, Risk Data Management, Information Security RiskandEnterprise Governance Risk and Compliance (EGRC).
+These teams report to the Chief Risk Officer.